Measures of path-based nonlinear expansion rates and Lagrangian uncertainty in stochastic flows

-Various well-known divergencies used in information theory, probability theory and statistics are obtained from (\ref{dphi}) with an appropriate choice of the convex function $\varphi$; the most common divergencies (some of them proper metrics) are listed in the table below (see, e.g., \cite{Vajda06}):
+where $\varphi^*$ is the Legendre-Fenchel dual of $\varphi$.
+Various well-known divergencies (some of them proper metrics) used in information theory, probability theory and statistics are obtained from~(\ref{dphi}) with an appropriate choice of the convex function $\varphi$.
+In particular, the Kullback-Leibler divergence, $\mathcal{D}_{\textsc{kl}}$, is obtained by setting $\varphi(u) = u\log u-u+1$ for $u>0$ in (\ref{dphi}) so that

-Information-monotone divergencies uniquely determine (cf. \cite{chentsov72}) a special Riemannian geometry on the manifold of probability measures in which a Pythagorean-like decomposition and a geodesic projection theorem play a crucial role for applications of information-geometric framework to statistical estimation (\cite{amari00,amari09,Amari10, Amari16}).
-The suitability of the geometry induced by a given $\varphi$-divergence for uncertainty quantification depends on the particular application and on the considered submanifold of probability measures (e.g., \cite{amari00,amari09,Amari16,Csiszar72,csiszar91,Ciszar08}).
-A number of other divergences, including Chernoff \cite{cher52}, Renyi \cite{ren61}, and Bregman \cite{breg67} divergencies, have been extensively investigated in various contexts (e.g.,~\cite{burnh02,niels88,Amari16, Vajda06, Amari10, Csiszar72, Ciszar08}) but they are generally not information monotone.
-Given that we aim to exploit these geometric properties in the future work on uncertainty quantification in reduced-order models, we consider the whole family of $\varphi$-divergencies in the framework developed in the subsequent sections.